 How to apply

-Any person aged 18 or over who has an interest in the premises can apply for a provisional statement.
-A person in this context includes a business, a firm of architects, a construction company or a financier.
+Any person aged 18 or over who has an interest in the premises can apply.
+A person in this context includes a:

-You can apply by post by sending your completed application form and any accompanying documents to: Barnsley Metropolitan Borough Council, Licensing, Legal Services, PO Box 634, Barnsley, S70 9GG.
+You can also apply by post by sending your application, documents and a cheque made payable to Barnsley MBC for the correct fee.
+Please send these to: Barnsley Council, Licensing, Legal Services, PO Box 634, Barnsley, S70 9GG.